We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Below are six of the best cervical pillows.

 The Pancake Pillow is height adjustable.
 The product comes with six thin pillows that can all fit in a single pillowcase.

-The company claim that the Pancake Pillow is suitable for those with neck pain and those who sleep on their side, back, or stomach.
+The company claims that the Pancake Pillow is suitable for those with neck pain and those who sleep on their side, back, or stomach.